 Patrick contributes to curriculum and communications at Charity Entrepreneurship and mentors its incubatees.
 He also leads projects towards a more user-centered and innovative public service in Switzerland, including on public health and migration.
 Patrick is a co-founder and chair of the board of GiveWell-incubated charity, New Incentives.
 Previously, he was a political advisor for Switzerland’s economic development agency where he participated in the negotiations on the UN’s Sustainable Development Goals.
 He also worked on strategic communications in the context of peacebuilding and mediation at the United Nations Department of Political Affairs in New York.

 Jonathan Balcombe is a biologist with a PhD in ethology, the study of animal behavior.
 His books include Pleasurable Kingdom, Second Nature, and The Exultant Ark.
-His latest book, What a Fish Knows, became a New York Times best-seller and has been translated into fifteen languages.
+His book What a Fish Knows, became a New York Times best-seller and has been translated into fifteen languages.
 In addition to writing books, Jonathan gives public lectures, and does professional editing for aspiring and established authors.
-His next book, all about flies, will be published later this year by Penguin Press.